When does vapor pressure deficit drive or reduce evapotranspiration?: Introduction

 We can use intuition about plant water conservation strategy to hypothesize about ET response to changes in VPD.
-Plants and ecosystems that evolved to conserve water, such as arid shrubs or savannah, should be more likely to reduce ET with increasing VPD, and plants that have evolved or have been engineered to care little about water, such as crops, will be more likely to increase ET with increasing VPD.
+Plants and ecosystems that evolved to conserve water, such as arid shrubs, should be more likely to reduce ET with increasing VPD, and plants that have evolved or have been engineered to prioritize carbon gain over water conservation, such as crops, will be more likely to increase ET with increasing VPD.
 Atmospheric conditions must matter as well.
 At the ecosystem scale, there are limits to plant water conservation strategies.
-As atmospheric demand for water (VPD) increases, ecosystems should begin to reach their water conservation limits and might not be able to entirely limit ET flux to the atmosphere.
+As atmospheric demand for water (VPD) increases, ecosystems may begin to reach their water conservation limits and might not be able to entirely limit ET flux to the atmosphere.
 At this stage any further increase in VPD will most likely drive a (limited) increase in ET, because the increase in atmospheric demand for water overwhelms the limited plant response to conserve water.

-The objective of the present manuscript is to use reasonable approximations as a tool to develop intuition for plant response to atmospheric drying and evaluate the VPD dependence of ET.
-This intuition will aid interpretation of observations, full complexity models, and facilitate the disentanglement of complex land-atmosphere feedbacks.
-In the past, similar approaches were used to understand interactions between stomatal conductance, evapotranspiration and the environment \citep[e.g.,][]{Jarvis_1986, Mcnaughton_1991}.
-However, at the time researchers' understanding of the form of VPD's effect on plant physiology was limited, so they could not explore the sensitivity of ET to VPD, including VPD's effect on stomatal conductance and plant function.
+The objective of the present manuscript is to use reasonable approximations established in prior research as a tool to develop a framework for understanding plant responses to atmospheric drying and the VPD dependence of ET while keeping other variables fixed.
+This framework will aid interpretation of observations, full complexity models, and facilitate the disentanglement of complex land-atmosphere feedbacks.
+In particular, our approach has applications for understanding climate change impacts, given expected increases in VPD with rising temperature.
+In the past, similar simplified approaches were used to understand interactions between stomatal conductance, evapotranspiration and the environment \cite<e.g.,>[]{Jarvis_1984, Jarvis_1986, Mcnaughton_1991}.
+However these researchers did not explore explicitly the sensitivity of ET to VPD, including VPD's effect on stomatal conductance and plant function.